-Upon satisfactorily completing the three computer tests, you will be provided the A&P oral exam guide which contains examples of the questions you will be given on your oral exam.
+Upon satisfactorily completing and passing the three computer tests, the applicant will be provided the A&P oral exam guide which contains examples of the questions you will be given on your oral exam.
 We will review the FARs for AMT, Type Certificate Data Sheets (TCDS), airworthiness directives (ADs), and complete a FAA Form 337.
 We will discuss your privileges and limitations per the FAR 65-81.
 The applicant will review items for the practical test.

-Now you are ready for the final step, your oral and practical examinations.
-The oral and practical for Airframe and Powerplant must last a minimum of 8 hours.
-A single rating for either th Airframe or Powerplant will take a minimum of 4 hours each.
+Now the applicant is ready for the final step, the oral and practical examinations.
+The oral and practical for Airframe and Powerplant normally take around 8-10 hours.
+A single rating for either the Airframe or Powerplant will take less time.
 Taking the Airframe or Powerplant will also require taking the general test.

 After passing your Airframe or Powerplant exam you will be issued a Temporary Airframe & Powerplant Mechanical Certificate from your A&P examiner.
-This temporary certificate is good for 120 days.
-This allows the paperwork to be routed to the FAA in Oklahoma City, OK, where it is processed and in turn they will send you your FAA Mechanic Certification.
+This temporary certificate is good for 120 days until your plastic license arrives in the mail.

 With Aviation Experience: